NForza/k8s-labs/ghost/README.md

 Of course, this example isn’t very scalable, or even reliable, since the contents of the blog are stored in a local file inside the container.
 A more scalable approach is to store the blog’s data in a MySQL database.

-To do this, first modify config.js to include:
+To do this, first copy ghost-config.js into config-mysql.js and modify ghost-config-mysql.js to include:
 ```
 ...
 database: {